SrdjanMilic/google-translate/README.md

 I made this app for practice and I think maybe someone else can find it useful as well.

+Could be upgraded in the future.

-You can be free to download, use it and modify it.
+You can be free to download, use it and modify it on your own.